kaylacasale/blog-for-techs/README.md

 * [Database - MySQL Tables](#database---mysql-tables)

 ## Description
-A convenient, browser-based platform developers look to share and gain up-to-date knowledge about technology.
+A convenient, browser-based platform for developers looking to share and gain up-to-date knowledge about technology.

 ## Installation
 This application allows users to easily create, update, and delete blogs and comments after: